zeke800/apt_color/README.md

 # How to run it
-There are two seperate scripts - channelseperate seperates channels from a raw APT image, and makergb uses the channels to create the final composite.
+There are two seperate scripts - channelseperate seperates channels from a raw APT image, and makergb uses the channels to create the final composite (output image is in color.png).
 ```
 python channelseperate.py input.png cha.png chb.png
 python makergb.py -ir (do ir blend) -boost (boost the land color on very blue images) cha.png chb.png